Well fuck it, might as well make a post out of it it’s gotten long enough now.

 Jeffries stated (at a conference, no less) that 40% of sex work no condoms were used, in Melbourne.
 Condom use is 100% amongst every worker I have ever met, (anything less is pure danger) which is why there were no STI notifications at all in the last reportable period in female sex workers in my state.
 Not one case.
 Every six months or so I will encounter a client who will request oral without a condom, something common amongst heterosexually active non sex working women however all oral sex is with barrier methods within sex work.
 So of course those clients are refused their request.
 Personally I couldn't imagine anything more disgusting than having a bare penis in my mouth.
 Yet Jeffries can state what she wants but who will listen to us, reality being more mundane than tabloid style fright fests?
 Why does no one want to listen to our history, our stories?

 The stigma denies us our voice.

 And yes I'm speaking of my experiences here in depth ware that I only first hand have experienced sex work illegally & legally in one western country as I'm only an expert on myself.
-But just like there is a huge divide between what Jeffries, the highly paid academic of a university says about work here and the reality of sex work in this town I've spent 6yrs hookering in there is also that same mofo huge gap between what SEA sex workers experiences are and what the 'saviour orgs' say it is.
-And while SEAsian sex workers are speaking out against being portrayed as fastasy-victims through the lens of racism which cannot accept the image of organised, autonomous third world sex workers if I do not quote their words I'm doing them (and all other hidden from history sex workers) a disservice.
-When i hear again and again women express anger at being patronised, this is there reality - I will not deny it.
-They haven't access to a public voice in the way that some missionary saviour org would.
+But just like there is a huge divide between what Jeffries, the highly paid academic of a university says about work here and the reality of sex work in this town I've spent 6yrs hookering in there is also that same mofo huge gap between what SEA sex workers experiences are and what the 'savior orgs' say it is.
+And while SEAsian sex workers are speaking out against being portrayed as fantasy-victims through the lens of racism, which cannot accept the image of organized, autonomous third world sex workers if I do not quote their words, I'm doing them (and all other hidden from history sex workers) a disservice.
+When I hear again and again women express anger at being patronized, this is there reality - I will not deny it.
+They haven't access to a public voice in the way that some missionary savior org would.